 Prepare and Assemble the Lasagna: You can prepare and assemble your lasagna like you normally would.
 You can freeze both meat and vegetarian lasagnas.

 Cover with foil and freeze: Cover the baking dish with foil and place it in the freezer overnight.
 Once the lasagna is frozen, you can remove the lasagna with the aluminium base out of the baking dish, make sure the top is covered with foil and place it back in the freezer.
 This way, your baking dish is now free to be used later.

-Label: Labelling is super important if you are prepping freezer meals.
-You think you won’t forget when you froze it but trust me you will!
+Label: Labeling is super important if you are prepping freezer meals.
+You think you won't forget when you froze it but trust me you will!
 So label it with the date you froze it on.

 How to bake frozen lasagna

 To bake frozen lasagna, transfer the lasagna (with the aluminium foil base) to the baking dish, and stick it in the refrigerator overnight to defrost.
 In some cases, lasagna may not defrost completely and that's okay.
 As long as it's not rock solid.
 Once defrosted, bake it in a preheated oven for 30-40 minutes at 180C/350F.
 If your lasagna wasn't completely defrosted, you may need to add another 10-15 minutes.
 You can check if the lasagna is cold, by sticking a knife in the center.

 In most cases you'll be freezing leftover lasagna and that's what I normally do.
 And let me tell you, it works like a charm.
 You will never be able to tell the difference between fresh and frozen lasagna!
 Here's how to freeze leftovers: